-Our corporate headquarters are located in Petach Tikva, Israel and consists of approximately 18,000 square feet of leased office and laboratory space under a lease that expires in January 2020, with an optional renew of additional 5 years.
+Our corporate headquarters are located in Petach Tikva, Israel and consists of approximately 11,300 square feet of leased office and laboratory space under a lease that expires in September 2014.
+In March 2014 we entered into an agreement, effective as of September 2014, to lease approximately 18,000 square feet of office space and laboratory.
+The lease agreement will expire in January 2020, with an optional renew of additional 5 years.